15 Different Types of Geckos in South Africa

 12. Afroedura Pandora

-These types of geckos in South Africa were discovered first around 2009.
+These geckos in South Africa were discovered first around 2009.
 It’s found only in an area north of Johannesburg and one other on the eastern coast.
 It’s not much bigger than a fingernail.

 It has a brown body with a large dark patch on its head and lives among thorny acacia trees.
 Its skin can shed if caught by predators or handled too roughly by humans.